gboxo/GemmaExploration/notes.md

 Specially we are interested in the mechanism by which Gemma knows when to end a list, this is task is interesting for the following reasons:

-- Due to the larger Gemma 2 vocabulary is eassy to create one token per item list templaets.
+- Due to the larger Gemma 2 vocabulary is eassy to create one token per item list templates.
 - The instruction tuning of the model, enables the induction of different behaviors in the model with minimal
 - The open endedness of this task enables taking into account sampling dynamics on the decoding process of the model (this is temperature and sampling method).
-- The temmplate structure enables a clear analysis of a priori very broad properties of the model like "list ending behavior" by proxies such as the probability of outputing a hypen after a list item which clearly indicates that the list is about to continue.
+- The template structure enables a clear analysis of a priori very broad properties of the model like "list ending behavior" by proxies such as the probability of outputing a hypen after a list item which clearly indicates that the list is about to continue.